 Cloudera Developer Blog · Community Posts

-Welcome to our third edition of “This Month in the Ecosystem,” a digest of highlights from September 2013 (never intended to be comprehensive; for completeness, see Hadoop Weekly).
+Welcome to our fourth edition of “This Month in the Ecosystem,” a digest of highlights from October 2013 (never intended to be comprehensive; for completeness, see Hadoop Weekly).

 For generating sheer excitement, that month installed a high bar to meet in the future:

 In the wake of the Strata + Hadoop World 2013 afterglow, speaker slides and video have been posted.
 For your convenience, they are aggregated below: